-City Vision University was not ranked in College Factual's Best Overall Colleges report this year.
-This may be because not enough data was available.
+City Vision University was not ranked in College Factual's 2024 Best Overall Colleges report.
+This could be for a number of reasons, including lack of data.

 If you are worried about getting into City Vision University, don't be.
 The school has a liberal open admissions policy, which means you only need to meet basic requirements in order to be admitted.
 Still, be sure to submit a complete application and provide any other requested materials.

-The student loan default rate at City Vision University is 7.0%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at City Vision University is 13.8%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.